 If you’ve ever been down the scent aisle of your local tackle shop, you’ve probably noticed just how popular anise oil is.
 For every scent that seems perfectly natural, like herring or shrimp, there’s another one with sweet-smelling anise oil.

 So why is it so popular to use anise oil for fishing?
 And the better question is, does it actually work?
 Rumors and myths abound, and in this article, I’ll get to the bottom of them.

 The Wild Provides is a participant in the Amazon Affiliate program.
 If you click through one of the links on this site and make a purchase, we may receive a small commission at no extra cost to you.
 It helps to keep us up and running, but all recommendations are my own honest opinions.

 First things first: what actually is anise oil?

 Anise oil is highly concentrated oil made from anise seeds.
 Anise is a plant commonly used as a spice and flavoring, especially in various Asian and Mediterranean cuisines.
 It’s the same plant we get licorice flavoring from, so if you’ve ever smelled anise oil, you’ll notice it smells just like black licorice.

 Anise oil can be made in a variety of ways, but regardless, the scent is highly concentrated.
-This strong scent has been used for fishing for hundreds of years (if not more), but whether or not it actually works is up for debate.
+This strong scent has been used for fishing for hundreds of years (if not more), but does anise attract fish?
+Whether or not it actually works is up for debate.

 Do Fish Have A Sense Of Smell?